Why are strikes so rare in Switzerland?

 Industrial action by Swiss workers is relatively uncommon compared to other countries.

-Swiss construction workers made the Swiss headlines this week for going on strike over several issues, the most prominent being proposals to increase their retirement age.
-Demonstrations took place on Monday in Ticino and then Tuesday and Wednesday in Geneva.
+Swiss construction workers made the Swiss headlines late in 2018 for going on strike over several issues, the most prominent being proposals to increase their retirement age.
+Demonstrations took place in Ticino and Geneva.